HomeSite Map

 Seeing that the song fit nicely in an acoustic setting, Paul also included it on his MTV “Unplugged” appearance on January 25th, 1991, which then ended up on his “Unplugged (The Official Bootleg)” album.
 In promotion of this album, Paul and his current band played six unplugged gigs in late 1991 that also included the song, this mini "Unplugged Tour" stretching from May 8th to July 24th of that year.

 Paul’s “2004 Summer Tour,” which stretched a brief month from May 25th to June 26th of that year, also featured the song.
 His "Up And Coming Tour" periodically included the song as well, this beginning on March 28th, 2010 (Glendale, Arizona) and completing on June 10th, 2011 (Las Vegas, Nevada).
-Paul's "Out There!" tour also included the song, which stretched from May 4th, 2013 (Bezo Horizonte, Brazil) to October 22nd, 2015 (Buffalo, New York).
+Paul's "Out There!" tour also included the song, which stretched from May 4th, 2013 (Bezo Horizonte, Brazil) to October 22nd, 2015 (at the First Niagara Center in Buffalo, New York).
 The song was then part of his "One On One" tour, this beginning on April 13th, 2016 (Fresno, California) and completing on December 16th, 2017 (Aukland, New Zealand).
 Then came the song's inclusion in Paul's "Freshen Up" tour, which stretched from September 17th, 2018 (Quebec City, Canada) to July 13th, 2019 (Los Angeles, California).
 Most dates of his "Got Back" tour included the song as well, this tour beginning on April 28th, 2022 (Spokane, Washington) and ending on December 16th, 2023 (Rio de Janeiro, Brazil).

 Paul also performed the song at a secret gig at the Philharmonic Pub in Liverpool on June 9th, 2018 for a special segment on "The Late Late Show With James Corden."
 This performance, however, did not air on the June 21st, 2018 episode as planned.